 According to the Federal Deposit Insurance Corporation, bank fraud occurs when someone knowingly carries out a scheme to fraudulently obtain property or assets that belong to a financial institution or defraud them in any way.
 Convicted offenders can face serious penalties, such as up to 30 years in prison, up to $1 million in fines or both.
-This fraudulent activity can look like a variety of things.
+This fraudulent activity can look like a variety of things, including:

 - Mortgage fraud – a common occurrence, people provide false information, such as inflated income, a different name or residential status, to obtain a mortgage